microsoft/AIforEarthDataSets/data/nexrad-l2.md

 `https://nexradsa.blob.core.windows.net/nexrad-index/nexrad-index.zip`

-We also maintain a SQLite database to facilitate querying images by location and time; see the [sample notebook](https://azure.microsoft.com/en-us/services/open-datasets/catalog/nexrad-l2?tab=data-access) for details.
+We also maintain a SQLite database to facilitate querying images by location and time; see the accompanying [sample notebook](nexrad-l2.ipynb) for details.

 ## Pretty picture